gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 silently discarded.

-After completion of Encrypted Association initialization, the Client MUST send to the Server an EVALID Chunk (see
+After completion of Encrypted Association initialization, the Client MUST send to the Server a PVALID Chunk (see
-{{sctp-Crypto-chunk-newchunk-evalid-chunk}}) containing the list of Protection Engines previously sent in the CRYPT parameter of the INIT chunk.
-The Server receiving the EVALID chunk will compare the Protection Engines list with the one previously received in the INIT chunk, if they will be exactly the same, with the same Protection engine in the same position, it will reply to the Client with an EVALID chunk containing the chose Protection Engine, otherwise it will reply with an ABORT chunk.
-When the Client will receive the EVALID chunk, it will compare with the previous chosen Protection Engine and in case of mismatch with the one received previously as CRYPT parameter in the INIT-ACK chunk, it will reply with ABORT, otherwise
+{{sctp-Crypto-chunk-newchunk-pvalid-chunk}}) containing the list of Protection Engines previously sent in the CRYPT parameter of the INIT chunk.
+The Server receiving the PVALID chunk will compare the Protection Engines list with the one previously received in the INIT chunk, if they will be exactly the same, with the same Protection engine in the same position, it will reply to the Client with a PVALID chunk containing the chose Protection Engine, otherwise it will reply with an ABORT chunk.
+When the Client will receive the PVALID chunk, it will compare with the previous chosen Protection Engine and in case of mismatch with the one received previously as CRYPT parameter in the INIT-ACK chunk, it will reply with ABORT, otherwise